Low-Cost Hard-Label Adversarial Attack with Theoretical Foundations: Proof of Theorem

 The variances satisfy

 Normalizing the covariance by the standard deviations gives the stated expression. \end{proof}

-The previous lemma establishes correlation transfer between the initialization and an auxiliary Gaussian vector.
+Lemma~\ref{lem:transfer} establishes correlation transfer between the initialization and an auxiliary Gaussian vector.
 To relate this auxiliary variable $\mathbf{h}$ to the true gradient of the loss $\nabla_{\mathbf{x}}\mathcal{L}$, we introduce the following modeling assumption.

-\begin{assumption}[Channel-Sensitivity Surrogate] Let the variance $s_c$ used for sampling $\mathbf{h}$ is obtained by our BFS analysis method, we assume that this $\mathbf{h}$ serves as a surrogate of the true gradient $\mathbf{g} = \nabla_{\mathbf{x}}\mathcal{L}$, in the sense that their sign vectors admit positive expected alignment:
+\begin{assumption}[Channel-Sensitivity Surrogate] Let the variance $s_q$ used for sampling $\mathbf{h}$ be obtained by our BFS analysis method, we assume that this $\mathbf{h}$ serves as a surrogate of the true gradient $\mathbf{g} = \nabla_{\mathbf{x}}\mathcal{L}$, in the sense that their sign vectors admit positive expected alignment: